dvandal/cryptonote-nodejs-pool/README.md

 ### How to setup SSL front-end

-If you want to secure your front-end behind a SSL certificate you will need to forward a subdomain, for example *api.poolhost.com* to the API port.
+If you want to secure your front-end behind a SSL certificate you will need to forward a subdomain to the API port, for example *api.poolhost.com*

 Here is a sample configuration with NGINX: